Meeting between Pakatan, EU ambassadors jeopardises Malaysia's sovereignty: Anifah

 In a statement on Sunday (Jan 28), Anifah said that the meeting invites foreign intervention and impacts Malaysia's efforts to defend the national palm oil industry.

-The Malaysian Insight quoted Parti Amanah Negara President Mat Sabu as saying that Pakatan leaders had asked the EU ambassadors for help to ensure that the 14th General Elections were conducted fairly and to send election observers over to Malaysia.

-Anifah said he understood that it was not the EU ambassadors' intention to listen to Harapan's "negative accusations" against the government, but he criticised Pakatan's move to involve foreign powers as "unpatriotic" and eroding Malaysia's dignity.
+Anifah said he understood that it was not the EU ambassadors' intention to listen to PH's "negative accusations" against the government, but he criticised the party's move to involve foreign powers as "unpatriotic" and eroding Malaysia's dignity.

 "What is clear is that the efforts taken by PH is desperate because it invites foreign intervention and pressure on the principles and democratic values that are practised by Malaysians," Anifah said.